 Burglars want easy pickings and will avoid properties that have effective security.
 Research has shown that improvements in home security such as fitting an intruder alarm, have played a significant role in reducing burglaries.

-Before you buy an alarm, follow our advice to help you choose a suitable system.
+Before you choose an alarm and then purchase an alarm, follow our advice to help you choose a suitable system.

 Did you know?